chideraidabor/HiddenMarkovModel/README.md

 # HiddenMarkovModel
-Designed the HMM for my Artificial Intelligence class
+Designed a HMM for my Artificial Intelligence class